GeorgeHoneywood/GeorgeHoneywood/README.md

 ### Hi there 👋

-I'm a CS student at Royal Holloway, interested in backend and DevOps.
+I'm a CS student at Royal Holloway, mostly interested in DevOps ands backend.
+I am currently completing my Year in Industry as a Junior Software Engineer at Cudo in Bournemouth.

+I've previously worked as a Junior Systems Administrator in the Royal Holloway Particle Physics Department, where I helped to monitor and manage their compute and storage clusters (200 nodes plus).

+When I'm not working I like to spend time contributing to OpenStreetMap, or getting lost in the countryside.

 <!--
 **GeorgeHoneywood/GeorgeHoneywood** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.